MariosGkMeng/generate_literature__in_Obsidian/README.md

 ## Create a separate note file

-1. Copy and paste the following text to a new note:
+1. Copy and paste the following text to a new note (we will call it the "Trigger File"):

 ```
 pub:: [[p1]]
 path:: C:\Users\UserName\...\LiteratureFolders

+⬇️ Press the button below to generate the literature note-file
 [👉🏼 generate_pub_md](<file:///C:\Users\UserName\...\generate_literature_md.py>)
 ```
 2. Rename that note using name: